Egypt is a year-round destination, although the summer months can be particularly hot, especially towards the south of Egypt in Luxor and Aswan.

 The festival lasts for four days.
 And during this time families share the meat from a sacrificed animal between themselves, relatives and the poor.

-To help plan your 2020 visit to Egypt, here is an overview of the year's festivals and events.
+To help plan your 2020 visit to Egypt, here is an overview of the annual tour festivals and events.

 February 21st - Abu Simbel Sun Festival (Abu Simbel)